xl-solutions/hiring/node/README_ENGLISH.md

   - Current price vs other stocks;
   - Gains projection with a specific date acquisition.

 To accomplish that, the software company decided to develop two applications: a backend service specialized in the requirements (that will allow the two features to be reusable in other products of the company) and a configurable dashboard that will allow data visualization.
-YouR mission is to develop both parts.
+Your mission is to develop both parts.

 # Technical Requirements